Practices & Industries

 - Illinois Mortgage Bankers Association, Legal Issues and Regulatory Compliance Committee, 2014

-Ms. Gould is involved in volunteer work with the First United Methodist Church at the Chicago Temple.
+Danielle is involved in volunteer work with the First United Methodist Church at the Chicago Temple.
 Her work includes serving four years as the volunteer coordinator for the Homeless Ministry, three years as a member of the Children’s Ministry Committee, and fifteen years as a Sunday school teacher working with children in preschool through first grade.
 Danielle also visited the Philippines in 2009 on a mission trip hosted by the Chicago Temple.